-It is unlikely that you can scale without growing your team with the right people, and without a structure and culture that is aligned with your scale-up ambitions.
-This is the CEO and the top team’s responsibility; if done too fast you run out of money, done too slowly, you miss opportunities or incur burnout and never build a winning culture.
-Considering structures, processes, incentives, and strategy, we’ll discuss how you build a scalable organization.
+You cannot scale without growing your team with the right people, and without incentives, a structure and a culture that are aligned with your scale-up ambitions.
+This is your responsibility; if done too fast you run out of money; executed too slowly, you miss opportunities, incur burnout and never build a winning culture.
+Considering structures, processes, incentives, and strategy, we’ll discuss how you build and incent a scalable organization

 Partnering for scale: